csatyavolu/CST311/README.md

 # CST311
-# Some of the problems have been curated from textbooks, course material from courses or online.
+# Some of the problems have been curated from textbooks, material from courses or online.